On This page

 workers-compensation-for-joints

-A pre-existing or partly pre-existing injury should not be an excuse to withhold the benefits you deserve.
-Unfortunately, employers and workers’ comp insurance administrators often cite pre-existing injuries when they attempt to deny workers’ compensation claims.
-They argue that the worker’s current disability and need for medical care are due to the pre-existing injury, not a workplace accident, and are therefore not covered.
+A pre-existing or partly pre-existing injury is not an excuse to withhold the benefits you deserve.
+Unfortunately, that doesn’t stop employers and workers’ comp insurance administrators from trying to use your pre-existing injuries as an excuse to deny your workers’ compensation claim.
+They’ll argue that your current need for medical care is due to your pre-existing condition, not a workplace accident, and are therefore not covered.
+They’re hoping you’ll simply take their word for it and go away, even if you’re owed benefits under the law.

-In such a case, the worker needs help from a physician who can distinguish the old injury from the new one and an attorney who will aggressively argue their case.
-Persuasive medical evidence will be needed to substantiate your claim.
+In such a case, you need help from a physician who can distinguish your old injury from the new one and an attorney who will aggressively argue your case.
+Persuasive medical evidence and a keen understanding of the SC workers’ compensation system will be needed to substantiate your claim.

-In North Charleston, a workers’ compensation attorney at Joye Law Firm can help you obtain a second medical opinion and fight for the full benefits available under South Carolina law to injured employees.
-Contact us today!
+If you’re in the Lowcountry, a workers’ compensation attorney at Joye Law Firm’s North Charleston office can help you obtain a second medical opinion and fight for the full benefits available under South Carolina law to injured employees.
+We fully understand pre-existing conditions in workers’ compensation cases and can help you.
+Contact us today for a free case evaluation with our local legal team.

 What Is a Pre-Existing Condition?

 As long as the worker has not lied about the prior back problem or tried to hide it from their employer, the injured worker may be entitled to workers’ compensation for the new injury.
-This includes payment of medical expenses and replacement of a portion of lost wages while the employee cannot work.
+This includes paying medical expenses and replacing wages while the employee cannot work.

-Even though the current injury’s precipitating event – the harm to the back caused by the slip-and-fall accident – resulted in a more severe injury because of the pre-existing back condition, the worker’s current condition should still be attributed to an injury during the course of employment.
-That makes it eligible for workers’ comp.
+Even though the worker’s current injury was caused by the slip-and-fall accident, the injury was more severe because of the pre-existing back condition.
+Nonetheless, since the worker’s current condition should still be attributed to the on-the-job injury, they are eligible for workers’ comp benefits.

-The employer or insurer might argue that a portion of the treatment the worker is receiving is for their pre-existing back condition.
-They could argue that the recent workplace slip-and-fall accident didn’t actually cause an injury, and the worker is using the recent accident as an excuse to get workers’ comp insurance to pay for procedures the worker had put off.
+The employer or insurer, however, might argue that a portion of the treatment the worker is receiving is for their pre-existing back condition.
+They could argue that the recent workplace slip-and-fall accident didn’t cause an injury, and the worker is using the recent accident as an excuse to get workers’ comp insurance to pay for procedures the worker had put off.

 A workers’ compensation insurance company cannot legally deny medical care and wage-replacement payments solely because a work-related injury aggravated a pre-existing condition.
 However, the insurer may seek to withhold a portion of a final settlement.
-Negotiations may be required to reach an appropriate workers’ compensation settlement agreement.
-A workers’ compensation attorney who knows what the law provides can be a strong advocate for you in this situation.
+You may have to negotiate for an appropriate workers’ compensation settlement agreement.
+Without a workers’ compensation attorney who knows the law and can act as a strong advocate, you may be walking away with pennies on the dollar.

 Pre-Existing Injuries and Permanent Disability Benefits